rpatil524/Community-Notebooks/HTAN/R Notebooks/Explore_HTAN_Spatial_Cellular_Relationships.md

 This is consistent with keratin-rich regions described in the manuscript (see manuscript Figure 1C).

-### 4.3 Spatial Neighbhorhoods
+### 4.3 Spatial neighbhorhoods
 Spatial neighborhoods are used in the analysis of tissue imaging to yield insight into how different tissue regions compare in cellular content, cellular function, and cellular interactions.
 A neighborhood is usually defined in terms of specified geometric extent, e.g cells within a specified radial distance from the center of a reference cell, or in terms of a set of nearest neighbors of a designated number ("100 nearest neighbhors" e.g.).

-As an example we identify the 10 nearest neighbhors for each cell.
-As the pairwise distance calculation is resource intenstive for the entire collection of 1.2 million cells, we limit the illustration to square of 2500 pixels each side, or 1625 micrometers per side.
+As an example we find a neighborhood defined in terms of the 10 nearest neighbors for each cell.
+Since the pairwise distance calculation is resource intensive we limit the illustration to square subregion of 2500 pixels each side, or 1625 micrometers per side.

-square-shaped subregion of size 2500 pixels

-Definition of subregion
+We now grab the data for a spatial subregion using BigQuery (which will be a faster query than for the whole slide.)

 ```r